 Jams and jellies usually have only four ingredients: fruit, pectin, acid, and sugar.
-Although there are some jams and jellies that can be made without pectin.
+Some jams and jellies are made without pectin.

-Pectin can be bought in either powder or liquid form.
+Pectin is bought in either powder or liquid form.
 Use the kind of pectin your recipe calls for, do not substitute.
 You cannot switch out liquid for power.
 Your jam or jelly will not turn out right if you do this.
-There are some recipes that are made with low-sugar.
+Some recipes are made with low-sugar.
 You will need a special low-sugar pectin for these.